-18 The acquirer shall measure the identifiable assets acquired and the liabilities assumed at their acquisition-date fair values.

-- 19 For each business combination, the acquirer shall measure at the acquisition date components of non-controlling interests in the acquiree that are present ownership interests and entitle their holders to a proportionate share of the entity's net assets in the event of liquidation at either: - (a) fair value; or - (b) the present ownership instruments' proportionate share in the recognised amounts of the acquiree's identifiable net assets.
+- 18 The acquirer shall measure the identifiable assets acquired and the liabilities assumed at their acquisition-date fair values. - 19 For each business combination, the acquirer shall measure any noncontrolling interest in the acquiree either at fair value or at the noncontrolling interest's proportionate share of the acquiree's identifiable net assets.